 The less expectation put on you as the end user, the more you know that provider will be around to assist.
 If your provider does not want to discuss it now, then they definitely won’t later.

 Getting the cheapest cost item up front can be a comforting way to make a decision.
 However, the logical side of our brain (or our logical better half) tells us otherwise.
-Up until now, the most logical way to make a decision about solar was to compare it at face value, which usually comes down to cost comparison.
+Up until now, the most logical way to make a decision about solar was to compare it at face value, which usually comes down to cost comparison when choosing a solar provider.
 But, the key here is to ask the right questions and ask for the facts – get mathematical!
 The cheapest upfront cost might not always deliver the best long term ROI.
 Our director, Kon Flaherty has put together a set of fool-proof calculations that can help you make an informed, confident decision.

 For more information about how you can achieve solar success, call our team of Green Energy experts for an obligation-free discussion about your solar power needs.